 The Low Punch Shot

-Pure Iron Shots on Wet Fairways
+Iron Shots on Wet Fairways

-Below, Danny Maude explains what you need to know about bunker play in general, and the only real change required to escape compacted sand.
+Below, Danny Maude explains what you need to know about bunker play in general, and the only real change required to escape wet, compacted sand.

-If you've managed to hold your game together and are managing to find the green with limited damage to your scorecard, your ability to hole out from close range will be the real difference maker.
+If you've managed to hold your game together and can happily find the green with limited damage to your scorecard, your ability to hole out from close range will be the real difference maker.